bsuir250502/Lab3_Senkov/README.txt

         	MANUAL:

-  Input of information about inventions:
+  Input of information about appliance:

       1) automatic input:
       	* name.